mrazomej/BayesFitness.jl/docs/src/index.md

 Another way of assessing the output of this inference step is to plot the posterior predictive checks against the data.
-The logic behind the posterior predictive checks is the following: before performing the inference on the parameters we seek to learn form the data, we have a prior belief of what those values can be encoded in our prior distribution.
+The logic behind the posterior predictive checks is the following: before performing the inference on the parameters we seek to learn from the data, we have a prior belief of what those values can be encoded in our prior distribution.
 We update this prior belief after observing the experimental data given our likelihood function that captures our model for the data generation process.
 Thus, the posterior